bitcoin/bitcoin/doc/fuzzing.md

 fuzzing libraries, so macOS users will need to install a full version, for example using `brew install llvm`.

-Should you run into problems with the address sanitizer, it is possible you may need to run `./configure` with `--disable-asm` to avoid errors with certain assembly code from Bitcoin Core's code.
-See [developer notes on sanitizers](https://github.com/bitcoin/bitcoin/blob/master/doc/developer-notes.md#sanitizers) for more information.

 You may also need to take care of giving the correct path for `clang` and `clang++`, like `CC=/path/to/clang CXX=/path/to/clang++` if the non-systems `clang` does not come first in your path.